keenanromain/DecemberCal/README.md

 3. **Write-Service (TypeScript)** – the backend service responsible for data writes, updates, and deletes
 4. **Frontend** – a lightweight UI that interacts with the read/write services

-Each service is orchestrated through a single `docker-compose.yml` file found in the root of the respository.
+Each service is orchestrated through a single `docker-compose.yml` file found in the root of this respository.

 At a high level, the system also includes Read Replication, Server Send Events (SSE), Database Migrations, `/healthcheckz` endpoints for container orchestration, and NGINX for future hosting in a containerized cloud environment.